kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ![Alt text](../screenshots/add_permissions_4.png)

-Back on the lambda function page, we can now see additional resources available to us on the right.
+Back on the lambda function page, you can now see additional resources available to us on the right.

 ![Alt text](../screenshots/edit_lambda_1.png)

-We know that we want this lambda script to run everytime a face crop is uploaded to S3, so let's add an event trigger to this Lambda.
+You know that you want this lambda script to run everytime a face crop is uploaded to S3, add an event trigger to this Lambda.
 On the left, you'll see a list of triggers.
 Select "S3".
 At the bottom of the page, a configuration menu will open up:
 * Under Bucket: Select the bucket you created to store faces (this will be different from mine).
 * Under Event type: Select "PUT".
-We want the script to trigger when a PutObject call is made.
+You want the script to trigger when a PutObject call is made.
 * Under Prefix: Enter "faces".
-We want the script to only trigger on items uploaded to the faces prefix.
+You want the script to only trigger on items uploaded to the faces prefix.

 ![Alt text](../screenshots/edit_lambda_2.png)